Discover Greygarth

 Opus Dei supports its members and others by spiritual formation and guidance helping them to strive for holiness and carry out a Christian apostolate wherever they are.

-Members of Opus Dei, in collaboration with other people of good will, have set up social and educational undertakings in the countries where they live.
+Members of Opus Dei, in collaboration with other people of goodwill, have set up social and educational undertakings in the countries where they live.
 These include farming schools, centres for the advancement of women, medical centres, hospitals, youth clubs, students’ residences, secondary schools and universities.
-In Britain there are centres in London, Oxford, Manchester and Glasgow.
+In Britain, there are centres in London, Oxford, Manchester and Glasgow.